Babatunde50/selective-repeat/README.md

-# selective-repeatSelective Repeat Sliding Window Protocol in Java
+#  Repeat Sliding Window Protocol in Java

 This project is an implementation of the sliding window protocol using selective repeat in Java.
 It simulates the transmission of frames between a sender and a receiver, demonstrating the sender and receiver window updates.